3 Reasons Some Employers Are Struggling With Their Return to Office Strategy

 This – again – is where communication is essential.
 What does flexibility mean to your employees?
 What would help them be more productive and focused at work?

 3. Making Return to Office (RTO) Mandatory

 Many employers want their teams back in the office, to collaborate with their co-workers face-to-face, benefitting from the office’s energy.
-Microsoft reports that 50 percent of employers already require – or plan to require – return to office plans for 2022.

 “Everyone at Tesla is required to spend a minimum of 40 hours in the office per week.
 Moreover, the office must be where your actual colleagues are located, not some remote pseudo office.
 If you don’t show up, we will assume you have resigned.”

 This is no doubt a harsh approach and not one recommended.
 But employers should consider the impact of requiring employees to be back in the office five days a week.
 Simply requiring employees to return to the office increases the chances of employees leaving their jobs, according to a recent study.